 Over the years, the Scranton Comedy Club and owner Kevin Lepka have hosted shows in downtown Scranton locations like the Ritz Theater, Radisson Lackawanna Station Hotel, and the second floor of Tequila (now the AV Restaurant & Lounge) as well as the Ramada Inn in Clarks Summit.

 Monthly shows at the club’s current location will be headlined by nationally touring comedians who play at clubs, casinos, resorts, and colleges across the country and have appeared on HBO, Comedy Central, Showtime, Netflix, “Last Comic Standing,” “America’s Got Talent,” SiriusXM, Fox, ABC, NBC, CBS, MTV, VH1, BET, and more.
 Local and up-and-coming comedians will be featured as well.

 The club is a sponsor of the next season of the NEPA Scene Rising Talent open mic and talent contest at The V-Spot (906 Providence Rd., Scranton), which starts on Tuesday, March 24 and runs every Tuesday for 12 straight weeks through June 9.
 Lepka is offering a paid comedy gig at the Scranton Comedy Club to the top winning comedian as part of the grand prize in the Finals Showcase, which includes $250 cash, a high-quality live video production, a prize package from Samuel Adams and LT Verrastro, and more.
 Get all the details on this free event open to local acts of all kinds here.

 The Scranton Comedy Club also offers a no-cost way for nonprofit groups to raise money for their organizations through ticket sales.
-Those interested can e-mail Lepka at firstname.lastname@example.org.
+Those who are interested can email Lepka at email@example.com.